agucova/CloudflareR2.jl/docs/src/index.md

 ## Installation
 The package itself can be installed with

 ```julia
 Pkg.add("R2")
 ```
 or `]add R2` in the REPL.

 ## Client
-This package provides a `AbstractAWSConfig` object appropraite for use with a min.io service.
+This package provides a `AbstractAWSConfig` object to be used with Cloudflare R2.
+This allows seamless integration with the AWSS3.jl package.

 ```@docs
 R2.R2Config
 ```